Bankers Life Insurance Review

 The Insurability Conundrum

 If a male buys a 30-year term life policy at the age of 30, when it expires, he will be 60.
 Now, at this point, if he is in a financially secure position, he might not need life insurance anymore, in which case he is very fortunate.
-If, on the other hand, you still need life insurance at 60, you will have to apply for a new policy.
+If, on the other hand, they still need life insurance at 60, they will have to apply for a new policy.
 They might, however, find it difficult to qualify for a policy, owing to their age and any health problems they might have developed in the meantime.

 With a whole life policy, this problem is avoided entirely.
 Once the policy is purchased, it remains in effect until the insured’s death.
 As long as payments are made, these policyholders never have to worry about applying for another policy in their lifetime.
 Just like the company’s term life policy, this one too is a level-premium policy, which means the amount of premium paid remains the same throughout the policy’s term.